ppodgorsek/docker-robot-framework/README.md

 This is [a known bug of Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=715363).

-To avoid this error from happening, please change the shm size when starting the container by adding the following parameter: `--shm-size=1g`
+To avoid this error, please change the shm size when starting the container by adding the following parameter: `--shm-size=1g` (or any other size more suited to your tests)

 ## Please contribute!